tan0101/Saureus-mSytems-2021/README.md

 1. important_kmers.py -> find the top 2000 k-mers based on the pvalue of the Chi-square test from a k-mers dataset for each antibitioc studied.
 2. classification_kmers.py -> measures the performance of 10 different classifiers using a nested cross-validation with the dataset acquired from important_kmers.py
+3. clustermap_kmers.py -> create a clustermap with Seaborn Package based on the data acquired from important_kmers.py